Field Trips:Experience and Give Back

 Artistic Advocacy at Wormsloe Historic Site

 Join us on scenic Isle of Hope for an interactive tour of Wormsloe Historic Site.
 Sarah Ross, President of the Wormsloe Foundation and Director of the Wormsloe Institute for Environmental History, will lead us through the property to better understand the significance of this coastal Georgia treasure.
-Following the tour, participants will have the opportunity to work in small groups with award-winning author Megan Mayhew Bergman or renowned Savannah artist Marcus Kenney.
-You’ll gain concrete knowledge and tools in your craft and practice activities to help you share your voice and love of our coast through writing and art.
+Following the tour, participants will have the opportunity to work in small groups with award-winning author Megan Mayhew Bergman.
+You’ll gain concrete knowledge and tools in your craft and practice activities to help you share your voice and love of our coast through writing.
 This in-depth session is perfect for the advocate who feels passionately about coastal issues and has a lot to say on behalf of their world—but wants to refine how they say it!
-Writers and artists of all backgrounds and skill levels welcome.
+Writers and coastal enthusiasts of all backgrounds and skill levels welcome.

 Shorebird Conservation on Georgia’s Barrier Islands

 Ready for an adventure?
 So are we!
-Attendees will hop aboard boats for a trip to one of our beautiful barrier islands with Manomet’s Shorebird Biologist, Abby Sterling.
-We’ll spend the morning hearing about the significance of Georgia’s beaches for shorebirds and we’ll learn more about the threats to shorebirds and their habitats.
-This field trip will give you an up-close experience with our 100-mile coast as we make our way along the beach looking for shorebirds and cleaning up trash along the way.
-Afterwards, participants will work with Abby to learn how you can join in efforts or initiate your own projects to protect shorebirds along our coast.
+Attendees will join legendary John “Crawfish” Crawford and Manomet’s Shorebird Biologist Abby Sterling to explore coastal habitats by boat.
+We’ll spend the morning discussing the significance of Georgia’s estuarine and beach habitats and learning about the threats facing coastal wildlife.
+This field trip will give you an up-close experience with our 100-mile coast as we experience the diversity of the estuaries, witness the wonders of the intertidal ozone, and explore shell rakes that serve as important habitats for threatened shorebird species.
+Afterwards, participants will work with Abby to learn how to join in efforts or initiate projects to protect shorebirds along our coast.
+Space is very limited, so sign up soon!
+Participants should expect to have wet feet and must be able to exit and board a skiff over the bow of the boat.
 This is sure to be an adventure you won’t want to miss!
-Look for a final location and more information about this trip coming soon.

 Citizen Science on the

 Just as spectacular as our 100-mile coast, the rivers of Georgia flow for thousands of miles across our state, teeming with wildlife.
 They provide priceless recreational opportunities and scenery.
 Unfortunately, these resources are threatened every day by pollution.
 On this field trip, we will join the Ogeechee and Altamaha Riverkeepers at Fort McAllister, a unique historical site where our coastal history and natural resources converge.
-We’ll begin our trip with a tour of the fort, giving us a better understanding of the significance of its riverfront location.
+We’ll begin our trip with a tour of native and edible vegetation around the Fort’s grounds, giving us a better understanding of the significance of its riverfront location.
 Afterwards, the Riverkeepers will train participants how to take water samples, monitor water quality, and discover other ways to use citizen science to protect Georgia’s waterways.